 It’s approaching that time of year again where it’s been roughly 2 years since England’s shock defeat to Iceland and 4 years since England’s failure to leave the Group stages of the World Cup in Brazil.
 This means another world cup is fast approaching, Gareth Southgate’s first major tournament since taking the helm as England Manager from Roy Hodgson.
 (No, there was no manager between Roy Hodgson and Gareth Southgate!!!)
 Along with a new manager and a new en vogue 3 at the back formation brings with it England’s new sense of belief that we can win the world cup!
 But who are the heroes dressed in grey this time round, and which of them do we need to be firing on all cylinders to guarantee world cup success.

 Ask any English pundit and this is the best pure number 9, old fashioned, right footed, Modern Striker on the planet at the moment!
 And the pundits are right to hold him in such high regard as his goal scoring record speaks for itself, having beaten Teddy Sheringham’s Tottenham record this season.
 There are rumours that he is off to Real Madrid next season, and I don’t think anyone in England would complain if he had a Golden Boot World Cup winning tournament.
 If England has just one player achieving their full potential this tournament, then let it be our goal scorer Harry Kane.
-His first real test will be against Tunisia which England are odds on favourite to win, if you’re interested then check out Betting with Bookie Pro.
+His first real test will be against Tunisia which England are odds on favourite to win.
 As Bobby Robson once said, “If you don’t score you are not going to win a match”.
 But almost as important as the goal scorer is the person who helps the goal scorer, the assistant goal scorer if you will, which leads us onto…

 Harry Kane’s partner in crime, wingman, playmaker, setter upper and teammate.
 Call him what you will but one of Gareth Southgate’s smartest moves so far is using micro-tactics from Premiere League teams and trying to accommodate them into England formation.
 Who’d have thought that having players play the way they’d been trained to all year would work out so well but with Dele Alli to sit behind Harry Kane in a similar way to how Pochettino sets them up hopes are high that the dynamic duo can replicate their club success on the World Stage.
 Dele Alli is a fantastic footballer, just as capable of scoring goals as setting them up and so we need to see Ali show his class and panache this tournament if we’re hopes of winning.